Router Bit Setup

 Spread the excess resin around the top of the cover, ensuring all cavities are filled with resin.

-Now the box can be covered with fiberglass, and the lamination process can proceed.
-An additional reinforcement patch should finally be applied over the boxes.
-But if a 6-oz or heavier cloth is used, placing it underneath the bottom lamination might be more manageable.
-In this case, it should always be a layer of 4 oz to get it to drape as tight to the dam of the box as possible.
+Now, the box can be covered with fiberglass, and the lamination process can proceed.
+Finally, an additional reinforcement patch should be applied over the boxes.
+However, if a 6-oz or heavier cloth is used, placing it underneath the bottom lamination might be more manageable.
+In this case, a layer of 4 oz should always be used to ensure that it drapes as tightly as possible to the box's dam.

-After lamination, before the resin gels, check for air around the boxes and rub in extra resin, if needed, to remove any air, or use a pin or scratch awl to pop the air bubbles.
+After lamination, before the resin gels, check for air around the boxes and rub in extra resin, if needed, to remove any air.
+You can also use a pin or scratch awl to pop the air bubbles.

-NOTE: there should always be at least two layers of fiberglass over the boxes.
+NOTE: At least two layers of fiberglass should always cover the boxes.
 The additional layer should always be placed on top of the bottom lamination.
-Ideally, the second layer should be added after the bottom has cured, but it can be applied with the bottom laminate.
+Ideally, the second layer should be added after the bottom has cured, but it can also be applied with the bottom laminate.

 Finished